kamranahmedse/laravel-modular-boilerplate/readme.md

 ## Laravel Modular Boilerplate

-A *Laravel 5.1* boilerplate for creating modular applications.
+A **Laravel 5.* ** boilerplate for creating modular applications.

-An article explaining how it works and how can you use it can be found through this blog post [Creating a Modular Application in Laravel 5.1](http://kamranahmed.info/blog/2015/12/03/creating-a-modular-application-in-laravel/)
+An article explaining how it was created how can you use it can be found through this blog post [Creating a Modular Application in Laravel 5.1](http://kamranahmed.info/blog/2015/12/03/creating-a-modular-application-in-laravel/)

-## How to Use
+## Setup
-For a detailed introduction, please ](http://kamranahmed.info/blog/2015/12/03/creating-a-modular-application-in-laravel/).
-However, below are the steps to get you up to speed:
+Please follow the below steps to setup the application

 - Clone the repository